 - how you can manage it in the classroom

 - how it helps with learning.

-An interactive CD ROM accompanies the book with all of the activities and ideas that can be used on Interactive Whiteboards.
+Downloadable resources are included with all of the activities and ideas that can be used on Interactive Whiteboards.
 Active Assessment for English will prove inspiring reading for all literacy teachers at primary and secondary levels, LEA advisers and inspectors.